+The best places to visit in Albania article will start with Tirana.
 Tirana is not only the capital of Albania, but it is also the main economic and cultural center of the country.
 Life in Tirana revolves around the beautiful Scanderbeg Square located in the center of the city.
-This retreat in the middle of the bustle of the biggest city in Albania boasts museums, an Opera house, the Palace of Culture and countless shops and cozy cafes.
+This retreat in the middle of the bustle of the biggest city in Albania boasts museums, an Opera house, the Palace of Culture, and countless shops and cozy cafes.
 The buildings you will see as you walk around the square are a reflection of the periods that have influenced Tirana’s architecture.
 Only the Clock Tower and Et’hem Bey Mosque remain as reminders of the city’s Ottoman past.

-Gjirokastra is one of the most attractive towns in Albania.
+Gjirokastra is one best places to visit in Albania.
 Called the “stone town”, it is of particular interest for its native architecture.
-The characteristic houses are built one above the other around the fortress which looks like a huge battle ship.
+The characteristic houses are built one above the other around the fortress which looks like a huge battleship.
 In fact, even the houses look like small fortresses in themselves.
-From the outside they perfectly combine roughness with the beauty of windows, small rooms, and small, light pillars supporting the roofs.
+From the outside, they perfectly combine roughness with the beauty of windows, small rooms, and small, light pillars supporting the roofs.
 Their most attractive and unique feature is the intricate stonework.
 UNESCO has included Gjirokaster as a world property of cultural heritage and protection, reflecting even more this city’s cultural significance.

 Durres, located half an hour from Tirana, is the city of ancient culture.
 Archeological excavations have uncovered sections of the thick protective walls that used to surround the city.
 Lively modern restaurants and shops now surround and integrate with these beautiful ancient reminders.

 In 30 AD, Romans turned it into a colony after a successful conquest of the city.
-Durning the 1st two centuries B.C, the Romans built some very magnificent works such as: the “Egnatia Road”, the aqueduct, amphitheater, the public baths, library, temples, mosaics and beautiful sculptures.
+During the 1st two centuries B.C, the Romans built some very magnificent works such as the “Egnatia Road”, the aqueduct, amphitheater, the public baths, library, temples, mosaics, and beautiful sculptures.
 All can be found dotted around the city.

 Unlike the other cities we’ve mentioned on this list, Apollonia isn’t a modern, occupied city.
 Instead, it is the ruins of a city that used to be a major port and departure point for travelers along the Via Egnatia.
 Today it is an archeological park and museum open to the public with footpaths and sights spread over several hectares.